 Our intention is to develop the pilot project with a new 2 year programme (2019 – 2021) with a new focus on entrepreneurial skills and a mobile ‘art in a box’ outreach strand, subject to successful fundraising.
 Watch this space for updates!

-The aim of Young ProspectUs is to facilitate the opportunity for a small number of young people within Pupil Referral Units (PRUs) in Taunton to experience the values of the arts and education and to informally explore the college environment.
+Between 2016-2018 the Young ProspectUs pilot project focused on transition and routes to employment and training for young people in PRUs in Taunton.
+The aim has been to facilitate the opportunity for a small number of young people within Pupil Referral Units (PRUs) to experience the values of the arts and education and to informally explore the college environment.

 Our aims are that young people will have the opportunity to;

 • build their skills and confidence enhancing their employability

 • have their say on matters that affect their lives

 • develop making skills and explore how to use them

 • be signposted from the programme on to other local opportunities.

 • potential legacy to their contact with the College

 With a focus on transition and developing informal access to training and skills, Somerset Art Works ran a pilot project with a number of artist workshops at the Northfields and Taunton Centre PRUs.
 A small group of students worked in depth with our project artists at the Bridgwater & Taunton College new studio facilities.
 We showcased the project at Taunton Flower Show and at Hestercombe for Somerset Art Weeks 2017.